yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous Delivery.md

 2. Clone the lab repository.

-  - Create an appropriate workspace folder and navigate to it in a Powershell terminal.
+  - Create an appropriate workspace folder and navigate to it in a PowerShell terminal.

     > **Note**: Suggested name for the workspace folder is `C:\Workspaces\lab`, for example.